mathgladiator/adama-lang/docs/docs/reference-privacy-and-bubbles.md

 ## Fast Intro

-The document and records contain fields and formulas which are privacy checked before viewed by people.
-This section outlines how data is exposed to people.
-At core, each field is prefixed with a privacy modifier.
+The document and records contain fields and formulas that are privacy checked before they can be viewed by users.
+This section outlines how data is exposed to users.
+At the core, each field is prefixed with a privacy modifier.

 | Modifier | Effect |
 | --- | --- |